-INTERNAL CONTROL SYSTEMS AND ADEQUACY
+2. INTERNAL CONTROL SYSTEMS AND ADEQUACY

-In view of the changes in the Companies Act, the Company has taken additional measures to strengthen its internal control systems.
-Additional measures in this regard are fraud risk assessment, mandatory leave for employees, strengthening background verification process of new joiners, whistle blower policy and strengthening the process of risk management.
+The Company has taken adequate measures to strengthen its internal control systems such as fraud risk assessment, mandatory leave for employees, strengthening background verification process of new joiners, whistle blower policy and strengthening the process of risk management.
 The Company maintains a system of internal controls designed to provide a high degree of assurance regarding the effectiveness and efficiency of operations, the adequacy of safeguards for assets, the reliability of financial controls, and compliance with applicable laws and regulations.